jupytercon/tutorial2020/Tutorial_Speakers_Guide.md

 ### Chat server

 [Mattermost](https://mattermost.com) is an open-source, self-hosted "Slack alternative."
-We have deployed a Mattermost server, and integrated it to the course platform via single-sign-on, providing a secure environment for all participants to hold text-based conversations throughout the conference.
+We have deployed a Mattermost server, and integrated it to the course platform via single-sign-on, providing a secure environment for all participants to hold text-based conversations throughout the conference, and beyond.

 ### Video conferencing